OUSmartInfrastructure/IoT_over_Swarm/README.md

 NB: Ensure your PC supports the [USB-SERIAL CH340 drivers](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers).
 After, connect the type-c port on the modem to the USB port on PC and the PC should be able to detect it as shown above.
 ## Test Satellite communication media
 Now that we have our setup, we will proceed to send our first message from the M138 board to SparkFun Satellite, which will in-turn transport the message to a ground Swarm Hive.
-We will then use a browser and make REST API calls in the backend to download the messages from the Swarm Hive.
+We will then use a browser and make REST API calls from our PC to the Swarm Hive to download the messages.
 Note that the reverse is also true: We can send messages to the Swarm Hive to be delivered to our M138 board once the satellite hovers over our board and exchanges beacon frames with it.
+### Send Message from Swarm M138 board
+1. Connect the SparkFun_Swarm_M138_GUI